 6) Avoid Vitamin A Supplements

-Vitamin A is abundant in so many foods, it’s extremely rare to find a person who lacks vitamin A. And if you get too much of it during pregnancy, it can be toxic to the baby and may cause birth defects or miscarriage.
+Vitamin A is abundant in so many foods that it’s extremely rare to find a person who lacks vitamin A. If you get too much of it during pregnancy, it can be toxic to the baby and may cause birth defects or miscarriage.

 During pregnancy, you need 770 micrograms of vitamin A. While breastfeeding, you need 1,300 micrograms.
 If you’re looking at a label that measures in IU (International Unit), then you can have up to 10,000 IUs of vitamin A.